BioinfoUninaScala/MultiCelligner/README.md

 ### Introduction

-MultiCelligner is a Celligner-based pipline for aligning tumor and cell line expression, methylation and mutational signature data.
+MultiCelligner is a Celligner-based pipeline for aligning tumor and cell line expression, methylation and mutational signature data.
-MultiCelligner also provides a Shiny App that allows user to explore dimensionality reduction projections in order to find the best cell line model for a tumor sample or for a set of them at the subtype resolution.
+MultiCelligner also provides a Shiny App that allows users to explore dimensionality reduction projections in order to find the best cell line model for a tumor sample or for a set of them at the subtype resolution.